There are two ways to enter a talent pool:

 Depending on the duty station, a second UN language with proficiency at B2 level under the Common European Framework of Reference for Languages (CEFR) may be required.
 The majority of positions filled through the talent pools are expected to be in non-family and/or hardship locations.
 The location of duty will be determined by UNHCR.

-As part of this profile-based recruitment exercise, all candidates undergo a comprehensive selection process, which includes basic eligibility screening, followed by various assessments (language, psychometric testing and functional assessment, as appropriate) and finally, candidates are sent for grading.
+As part of this profile-based recruitment exercise, all candidates undergo a comprehensive selection process, which includes basic eligibility screening, followed by various assessments (language and functional assessment, as appropriate) and finally, candidates are sent for grading.
 Candidates who pass these assessments will eventually be part of the final talent pool and will be contacted by a recruiter according to the needs of UNHCR to fill positions.
 Please note that being in the Final Pool does not mean that you will be hired by UNHCR.
 This actually means that you are part of the candidates who could be proposed to the Hiring Managers to fill positions and they will take the final decision after a comprehensive review.

 Interested in joining us?